huggingface/community-events/jax-controlnet-sprint/README.md

 ## Organization

-Participants can propose ideas for an interesting project involving Diffusion models.
+Participants can propose ideas for an interesting project involving diffusion models.
 Teams of 3 to 5 will then be formed around the most promising and interesting projects.
-Make sure to read through the [Projects] (TODO) section on how to propose projects, comment on other participants' project ideas, and create a team.
+Make sure to read through the [Communication](#communication) section on how to propose projects, comment on other participants' project ideas, and create a team.

 To help each team successfully finish their project, we will organize talks by leading scientists and engineers from Google, Hugging Face, and the open-source diffusion community.
 The talks will take place on 17th of April.
 Make sure to attend the talks to get the most out of your participation!
 Check out the [Talks](#talks) section to get an overview of the talks, including the speaker and the time of the talk.